jyhsu2000/BannerMaker/README.md

 - Economic support (require Vault installed)
 - Material estimates
 - Craft banner by using materials
-- Show your banners to others
+- Show/share your banners to others

 ## How to use